EllNixole/TraineeTrackerWebApp/README.md

 <br></br>

 ## Admin Functionality
-- *User Management: Admin users have access to an admin page, where they can view a list of all users registered in the system and modify their roles.*
+- User Management: Admin users have access to an admin page, where they can view a list of all users registered in the system.

-- *Change User Role: Admin users can change the role of any user, including promoting trainees to trainers or demoting trainers to trainees.*
+- *Change User Role (Coming soon): We intend for the admin to be able to edit the roles of other users.*
+<br></br>

+## Service Layer
+The Trainee Tracker Application follows a layered architecture and incorporates a service layer to encapsulate business logic and promote separation of concerns.
+It contains the core application logic, such as validation, data manipulation, and complex operations.
+By implementing a service layer, the application achieves better modularity, maintainability, and testability.
+The service layer allows for easier reuse of business logic across different controllers and promotes a more structured and organized codebase.
+<br></br>

+## Dependency Injection Container
+The Trainee Tracker Application uses a dependency injection (DI) container to manage the dependencies between its components.
+DI containers  inject dependencies from outside sources rather than creating them internally.
+This promotes modularity, testability, and flexibility.
+The application uses a DI container to inject the IService, IMapper and TraineeTrackerContext to wherever they are needed.
 <br></br>

 ## Technologies Used